 Vietnam is also one of the leading shipowners in the world, with a shipping fleet of 929 national flagged vessels and 166 international flagged vessels in 2021.
 In that year, the dead-weight tonnage of its fleet was also among the highest in the Asia Pacific region.
 Additionally, Vietnam has an expanding shipbuilding sector with growing capacity in recent years.

 Challenges and opportunities in Vietnam's maritime sector

-Despite the advantages, the sector still faces some challenges.
-Compared to other developed countries, the maritime shipping time and costs are still higher in Vietnam due its smaller capacity.
-Some ports are also not able to operate on full capacity due to underdeveloped port facilities, outdated assets and the lacking number of port operators.
-To ensure growth in the sector, high investments are needed.
-Vietnam is a socialist-oriented market economy where most of the businesses are state-owned and where the government protects several industries from private ownership and foreign investments.
-Nevertheless, the ship-building industry, for instance, is a priority sector for the government where investment incentives are allowed.
-Moreover, the Master Plan on Development of Vietnam’s Seaport System towards 2030 encourages enterprises to invest in seaport development.
+Despite the advantages, the sector still faces certain challenges.
+Compared to other developed countries, the maritime shipping time and costs are still higher in Vietnam due to its smaller capacity.
+Due to underdeveloped port facilities, outdated assets, and a shortage of port operators, some ports are not able to operate at full capacity.
+Meanwhile, high investments are needed to ensure growth in the sector.
+Vietnam is a socialist-oriented market economy.
+Hence, many businesses are state-owned, and the government protects several industries from private ownership and foreign investments.
+Nevertheless, the shipbuilding industry is a priority sector where investment incentives are allowed.
+Moreover, the Master Plan on developing Vietnam’s seaport system towards 2030 encourages investment into this sector.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date